EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

                                                                  └─ _copy_v_1(e2,x3,x8,ARG3)
 ~~~

 We need a mechanism that converts scopal predications into a generic form so all of the examples above can be handled in the same way.
-This form should allow `_copy_v_1` to avoid special casing every single preposition.
+This form should allow `_copy_v_1` to avoid special casing every single locative preposition.

 To do this, we can't just `call()` the scopal argument `_in_p_loc(e17,x8,x18)` (as we do for [quantifiers](../devhowto/devhowtoScopalArguments)) -- it will fail. "foo" is not yet *in* "/documents".
 Even if it did work, it wouldn't be in a general form.

 Let's call the form we want: *"normalization"*.
 "Normalizing" a predication would put it into a more general or canonical form that would reduce whole classes of similiar predications (like locative prepositions) into a single form the code can handle once.
 Here are a couple of examples to clarify:

-- "Normalizing" a locative preposition would put it in into a form that contains the thing being located and the place it is being located to.
-Note that this is *not* necessarily just the two arguments of a locative preposition, as is. "_above_p(e17,x8,x18)", for example, would need to record the place "above" `x18` instead of `x18` directly.
+- Normalizing a locative preposition would put it in into a form that contains the thing being located and the place it is being located to.
+Note that this is *not* necessarily just the two arguments of a locative preposition, as is. `_above_p(e17,x8,x18)`, for example, would need to record the place "above" `x18` instead of `x18` itself.
-- "Normalizing" an adjective like `_green_a_2(e16,x8)` might be as simple as recording the adjective and the thing it is applied to, but it won't always come from predications that are of the form `adjective(e,x)`. "paint the tree lit" (for a Christmas tree, perhaps) generates the "adjective" `_light_v_cause(e16,i17,x8)` which is a form of verb being *used* as an adjective.
+- Normalizing an adjective like `_green_a_2(e16,x8)` might be as simple as recording the adjective and the thing it is applied to, but it won't always come from predications that are of the form `adjective(e,x)`. "paint the tree lit" (for a Christmas tree, perhaps) generates the "adjective" `_light_v_cause(e16,i17,x8)` which is a form of verb being *used* as an adjective.

 So, we'll need to implement another version of each predication that knows how to normalize itself.
 We'll ask it to put this normalized form into its own introduced event (since it is just information about itself) so that predications like `_copy_v_1` can inspect it and decide what to do.
 And, just like we use the `_comm` postfix on predications that implement commands (as opposed to questions), we'll invent a new postfix called `_norm` to indicate that this version of the predication should only be used when it is asked to normalize.
 Like this: